ItEndsWithTens/Arbatel/README.md

   ### Develop

-  With the dependencies ready to go, you can easily edit, build, and debug from Visual Studio, MonoDevelop, or VS for Mac, as appropriate for a given platform.
+  With that dependency ready to go, you can easily edit, build, and debug from Visual Studio, MonoDevelop, or VS for Mac, as appropriate for a given platform.

   The suite of automated NUnit tests will run during a command line build with no special setup.
 To run them using the NUnit test adapter in Visual Studio, go to Test|Test Settings->Select Test Settings File, and choose test/src/vsadapter.runsettings.